-Much of my consultation with schools focuses on educational assessment.
+February 8, 2016—Much of my consultation with schools focuses on educational assessment.
 Rarely is that the focus of a consultation in a congregation.
 That is not to say that most congregational educators understand the importance of educational assessment of their church’s programs.
 The challenges of practicing rigorous educational assessment in congregations include a lack of know-how, a lack of established procedures, and a lack of time.
-The good news is that when I do have conversations about assessment with church leaders there is an appreciation for the value of evaluating the effectiveness of C.E. in our congregations, and the necessity of doing it if we want to make any difference in helping people grow in faith (along with other issues like practicing good stewardship of resources, etc.).
+The good news is that when I do have conversations about assessment with church leaders there is an appreciation for the value of evaluating the effectiveness of the Christian education program in the congregation, and the necessity of doing it if we want to make any difference in helping people grow in faith (along with other issues like practicing good stewardship of resources, etc.).

 Congregational educational leaders, and church members, need to know whether or not, or, to what extent, their educational programs are making a difference in helping people grow in faith.
 After all, that is the mission we were given, to make disciples.
 A fundamental concept in program evaluation is that an activity is not the same as an outcome.
 Churches engage in many educational activities, but, what is their outcome?